Yoga vs. Pilates

 Before we dive in to whether yoga or Pilates is better for fitness, let’s first ask ourselves… fitness for what?
 If you’re looking to torch calories and lose a bunch of weight, neither Pilates or Yoga is your best choice.
 The more advanced and athletic forms of both will burn calories, but realistically, you won’t shed epic pounds.
 For the most part, what you eat determines your size, and how you move creates your shape.
 Both yoga and Pilates will change your shape; leading to a longer, more balanced musculature, and more ease in motion.
 But neither one is likely to lead to massive weight loss.

 What changes are you seeking in your quest for better fitness?
 Are you looking for more core stability and strength?
 Are you looking to increase mobility or flexibilty?
 Do you want more overall muscle tone?
 Do you want to improve the quality and efficiency of your motor patterning for more ease in movement?
-Is your body screaming for stress relief?
 These are all questions to think about as you make your choice.
 Here are some thoughts on how Pilates and yoga can contribute to overall fitness:

 Core Stability & Strength:

 Both Pilates and yoga incorporate movements that involve the body’s core (abdominals, pelvic floor, back muscles and respiratory diaphragm).
-However, most Pilates programs focus specifically on teaching access, training muscle tone and integrating “the core” into whole body movement.
+However, most Pilates programs focus specifically on teaching access, training for tone and integration of the core into whole body movement.
 (Please note – core work is about more than just strong, flat abdominal muscles!!
 More on that here.)
 Pilates may offer a more direct route to core stability and strength.

 Mobility and Flexibility: